RUCAIBox/LLMBox/docs/utilization/how-to-customize-dataset.md

 If you find some datasets are not supported in the current version, feel free to implement your own dataset and submit a PR.

+See a full list of supported datasets at [here](https://github.com/RUCAIBox/LLMBox/tree/main/docs/utilization/supported-datasets.md).

 ## Choose the Right Dataset

 We provide two types of datasets: [`GenerationDataset`](https://github.com/RUCAIBox/LLMBox/tree/main/utilization/dataset/generation_dataset.py) and [`MultipleChoiceDataset`](https://github.com/RUCAIBox/LLMBox/tree/main/utilization/dataset/multiple_choice_dataset.py).